PajoHack/Booking-System-PP4/README.md

 The entire process led to a smooth deployment on Heroku with an interactive and user-friendly restaurant booking application ready for public access.

+### Cloning

+- Find the Repository: Navigate to the main page of the repository on GitHub.
+- Copy the Repository URL: Click on the green "Code" button on the right side of the repository page.
+This will open a dropdown menu.
+Make sure "HTTPS" is selected and then click the clipboard icon to copy the repository URL.
+- Open Terminal or Command Prompt: On your local machine, open your terminal (Mac/Linux) or command prompt (Windows).
+- Navigate to Desired Directory: Use the cd command to navigate to the directory where you want to clone the repository.
+- Clone the Repository: Type git clone, paste the URL you copied earlier, and press Enter.
+The command should look like this: git clone https://github.com/username/repository.git
+- Access the Repository: Once the repository has been cloned, navigate into the new directory (which will have the same name as the repository) by using the cd command again: cd repository-name
+- Check the Repository: You can use the ls command (or dir on Windows) to list the files in the directory and confirm that you've successfully cloned the repository.

+### Forking

+- Find the Repository: Navigate to the main page of the repository on GitHub that you want to fork.
+- ork the Repository: Click on the "Fork" button at the top right corner of the repository page.
+This will create a copy of the repository under your GitHub account.
+- Navigate to Your Forked Repository: Once the forking process is complete, you'll be redirected to the main page of your new forked repository.
+You can also access it later by going to your GitHub profile and clicking on the repository name under "Your repositories".
+- Clone the Forked Repository: If you want to work on the project locally, you can clone the forked repository to your machine.
+Click on the green "Code" button on the right side of the repository page, copy the URL, and then use the git clone command in your terminal or command prompt: git clone https://github.com/your-username/repository.git
+- Access the Repository: Once the repository has been cloned, navigate into the new directory (which will have the same name as the repository) by using the cd command: cd repository-name
+- Check the Repository: You can use the ls command (or dir on Windows) to list the files in the directory and confirm that you've successfully cloned the repository.

 ## Credits

 - The home page template and css was taken from [Start Bootstrap](https://startbootstrap.com/template/full-width-pics)